zowe/docs-site/docs/user-guide/authenticating-with-client-certificates.md

 2. Verify that the Zowe runtime user is allowed to log in to z/OSMF.
 (Check that the user is a member of the default `IZUUSER` group.)

 :::note
-Ensure that you have an external Certificate Authority (CA) and signed client certificates.
+Ensure that you have the Issuer certificate imported in the truststore or in the SAF keyring.
 Alternatively, you can generate these certificates in SAF.
 Ensure that the client certificate has the following `Extended Key Usage` metadata:
 `OID: 1.3.6.1.5.5.7.3.2`
 This metadata can be used for TLS client authentication.